sakshibhongle1221/spotify-fullstack/README.md

-# Spotify Fullstack
+# Spotify-clone

 ## 🎵 Project Description

-Spotify Fullstack is a fully functional music streaming web application inspired by Spotify, built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+Spotify clone is a fully functional music streaming web application inspired by Spotify, built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It includes features like
 album and song management,